C.J. Cron Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 15th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have a 3.93 team ERA that ranks 11th among all MLB pitching staffs.
+- The Pirates' 3.91 team ERA ranks 11th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender the eighth-fewest home runs in baseball (33 total, 0.9 per game).
+- The Pirates give up the eighth-fewest home runs in baseball (35 total, 0.9 per game).

-- Keller gets the start for the Pirates, his eighth of the season.
-He is 3-1 with a 3.32 ERA and 48 strikeouts through 40 2/3 innings pitched.
+- Hill (3-3) takes the mound for the Pirates in his eighth start of the season.
+He's put together a 4.78 ERA in 37 2/3 innings pitched, with 32 strikeouts.

-- The righty's last time out came on Wednesday against the Tampa Bay Rays, when he went five innings, surrendering one earned run while giving up five hits.
+- The lefty's most recent time out came on Friday against the Toronto Blue Jays, when he tossed 5 1/3 innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.